|Birth: ||Jul. 18, 1935|

 |Death: ||Jan.
 30, 2010|

-Thank you to all who happen to pass by and leave a token for my beautiful Mom.
+Thank you to all who happen to pass through and leave a token for my beautiful Mom.
+All flowers are deeply appreciated and will be reciprocated.
+Thank You

 ♥ Song below dedicated to all Mothers ♥